ethan-ck/Alexandria/Networking/Hubs, Ports, Switches, and Routers.md

 - Managed vs Unmanaged Switch
 	- Managed Switches allow you to tweak the settings
 	- Unmanaged is plug and play
+- ISDN is a WLAN technology
+	- Don't worry about it rn (telephone type technology)
+- Uplink Port/WAN Port
 -